imindersingh/brit-insurance-web-tests/README.md

   or if the application uses dynamic IDs.
 - Given this is a tech test, changes have been going into a single branch.
 The main branch should be protected and changes should be added through the adopted branching strategy.
+- With the tests parameterized, the second iteration of `testSearchingForTerms_ReturnsCorrectResults` fails on the odd occasion on the GitHub runner, however consistently passes locally.
+So there is some difference in the environment and setup.
+It could be a concurrency issue or ChromeDriver related.
+Given the time I would investigate this issue to stablise the tests running on GitHub runners.